Sánchez Navarro ranch: History

 Mismanagement and the hazards of raising livestock in a drought-prone region drove the Aguayo family to sell much of their property to English investors in 1825.
 The Sánchez Navarro family acquired the entire Aguayo estate in 1840.

-The Sanchez Navarros.
+The Sánchez Navarros.
 Concurrent with the growth of the San Miguel del Aguayo latifundio in southern Coahuila, the Sánchez Navarros became important in northern Coahuila.
 Originally a prominent family in Saltillo.
 José Miguel, a priest, was appointed as Curate in Monclova, the capital of Coahuila, in 1755.
 He was joined there by his brother José Gregorio (d.
 1774).
 The Sánchez Navarro brothers began to acquire land around Monclova in 1765.
 They established their headquarters, the Hacienda de San Ignacio del Paso Tapado, 30 km northeast of Monclova.
 Another brother, Manuel Francisco (1743-1805), soon joined the enterprise and acquired additional lands through marriage and inheritance.
 Manuel Francisco was the manager of the ranch, focusing mostly on the development of the northern portion of the estate near Santa Rosa (now Santa Rosa de Múzquiz) which is watered by the Sabinas River.

 Manuel Francisco's son, José Melchor (1782-1836), took over management of the estate in 1802, then in poor condition due to drought and Apache raids.
 He established a new hacienda named Nuesta Señora de las Tres Hermanas.
 Tres Hermanas was large and designed for defense, a large compound surrounded by a wall 3 m high, with dwellings and wall built of stone.
 The hacienda was 50 km north of Monclova near the junction of the Monclova and Nadadores rivers.
 At Tres Hermanas and nearby Tapado Jose Melchor introduced irrigation on a large scale to the latifundio and enlarged a vineyard.